529 vs Coverdell ESA vs UTMA/UGMA vs Roth IRA: 2026 Comparison

 There is no single "best" strategy — the ideal approach depends on your income, financial aid expectations, and risk tolerance.
 Here are recommended strategies for common situations:

-• Families expecting significant financial aid: Prioritize 529 plans (low 5.64% assessment) and Roth IRAs (0% assessment).
-Avoid UTMA accounts entirely.
-Maximize retirement contributions to reduce assessable income and assets on the FAFSA.
+- Families expecting significant financial aid: Prioritize parent-owned 529 plans and retirement accounts before student-owned assets.
+Avoid UTMA accounts if need-based aid is important.
+Maximize legitimate retirement contributions to reduce assessable assets on the FAFSA.

 Project how much you need to save with our college savings calculator, then choose the account types that maximize tax benefits and minimize financial aid impact for your situation.
 Use our college cost calculator to estimate what college will actually cost by the time your child enrolls.